rafaello7/RubiksCubeSolver/README.md

 In _Quick_ mode the program searches for moves in two phases.
-The algorithm resembles the Two-Phase algorihm developed by Herbert Kociemba, but it does not use any prunning tables to find shortest solution.
-Instead, it catches the first solution found.
+The algorithm resembles the Two-Phase algorihm developed by Herbert Kociemba, but it does not use any prunning tables.

 ## More About Two Phase algorithm